Propagation properties and stability of dark solitons in weakly interacting Bose-Bose droplets: Results

-Another distinct property of the anomalous solitons, already described in Ref.~\cite{Kopycinski_2023a}, is the appearance of a subbranch in the dispersion relation.
-In Fig.~\ref{fig:dispersion}, we present the relation of the renormalized~\footnote{We need this renormalization to properly evaluate the difference in energy between the homogeneous profile and the one with a soliton.
-Namely, we have to compute it in a finite box an only then go to the thermodynamic limit.} energy~\cite{Edmonds_2022}:
+Another distinct property of the anomalous solitons, already described in~\cite{Kopycinski_2023a}, is the appearance of a subbranch in the dispersion relation.
+In figure~\ref{fig:dispersion}(a),~(c), we present the relation of the renormalized\footnote{We need this renormalization to properly evaluate the difference in energy between the homogeneous profile and the one with a soliton.
+Namely, we have to compute it in a finite box an only then go to the thermodynamic limit.} energy~\cite{Edmonds_2023}: